giorgk/Mantis/README.md

 ```
 MantisServer.exe -c config_file -t
 ```
-In test mode it doesnt load the NGW and LU maps and therefore does not execute the simulation.
+In test mode it doesn't load the NGW and LU maps and therefore does not execute the simulation.
 However it reads the incoming message and if there are no errors will return a message similar to the one in the actuall mode populated with random numbers.

-An example of configuration file can be found [here](https://github.com/giorgk/Mantis/tree/master/CPP/MantisServer)
+An example of configuration file can be found [here](https://github.com/giorgk/Mantis/blob/master/CPP/MantisServer/config.dat)

 Last, ommit the *t* flag to run the actual server
 ```